-DESCRIPTION OF MATERIAL INDEBTEDNESS As of June 30, 2021, the portfolio had approximately \$1807, million of total combined debt outstanding, consisting of secured mortgage debt.
-To provide additional liquidity and facilitate growth, and in connection with the Separation, Orion LP expects to enter into a \$250,0 million term loan facility (the "Orion Term Loan") and a \$500,0 million revolving credit facility (the "Orion Revolving Credit Facility"), \$14.7 million of which is expected to be initially outstanding).
-In addition, Orion LP expects to enter into a \$355.0 million commercial mortgage backed security bridge loan ("CMBS Bridge Loan"), which Orion LP expects to refinance with commercial mortgage-backed security financing prior to the maturity of the CMBS Bridge Loan.
-Of the proceeds under the Orion Revolving Credit Facility and the CMBS Bridge Loan, \$425.0 million will be distributed to the partners of Orion LP and, in turn, be contributed to Realty Income in accordance with the Separation and Distribution Agreement.
-The remainder of the proceeds are anticipated to be used to repay the \$165.8 million of anticipated outstanding secured mortgage debt, fund Orion's initial cash balance, and pay fees and expenses related to such repayment and to the origination of the Separation, we expect to have approximately \$619.7 million in consolidated outstanding indebtedness, \$10.0 million in cash, and \$485.3 million of availability under our revolving credit facility.
+As of June 30, 2021, the portfolio had approximately \$180.7 million of total combined debt outstanding, consisting of secured mortgage debt, all of which is expected to be repaid by Realty Income in full prior to the Distribution.
+To provide additional liquidity and facilitate growth, and in connection with the Separation, Orion LP expects to neter into a \$175.0 million term loan facility (the "Orion Term Loan") and a \$350.0 million revolving credit facility (the "Orion Revolving Credit Facility"), \$86.1 million of which is expected to be initially outstanding), In addition, Orion LP expects to enter into a \$355.0 million commercial mortgage backed security bridge loan ("CMBS Bridge Loan"), which Orion LP expects to refinance with commercial mortgage-backed security financing prior to the maturity of the CMBS Bridge Loan.
+Of the proceeds under the Orion Revolving Credit Facility and the CMBS Bridge Loan, \$595.8 million will be distributed to the partners of Orion LP and, in turn, be contributed to Realty Income in accordance with the Separation and Distribution Agreement.
+The remainder of the proceeds are anticipated to be used to pay fees and expenses related to the origination of the Orion Credit Facilities and the CMBS Bridge Loan, we expect to have approximately \$616.1 million in consolidated outstanding indebtedness, \$10.0 million in cash, and \$263.9 million of availability under our revolving credit facility.